 in an imperial venue: a unique event deserves an exceptional setting

-For the eighth time in a row, the Spanish Riding School will present itself as Vienna’s most beautiful summer ball location.
-On June 23rd, 2017, at the Fête Impériale, 2,500 guests will enjoy a glittering evening under the stars again – where normally only the Lipizzaner stallions dance.
+For the ninth time in a row, the Spanish Riding School will present itself as Vienna’s most beautiful summer ball location.
+On June 29th, 2018, at the Fête Impériale, 2,500 guests will enjoy a glittering evening under the stars again – where normally only the Lipizzaner stallions dance.
 They are on holiday in July and August.

 Just as in imperial times, carriages will arrive on the Michaelerplatz.
 The riding area will turn into a dance floor and provides their guests ample

 space to perform their Caprioles, Levades, Courbettes and the School Quadrilles.
 The open galleries of the Winter Riding School invite guests to stroll around, enjoy themselves and above all: to see and be seen – a major part of the fun!